Frequently Asked Questions (FAQs)

 Does the Stratford Campus provide housing for students who are enrolled in the GBDA program?

 Currently there is no residence for the Waterloo Stratford Campus.
-There are rental opportunities in Stratford.
+There are rental opportunities in Stratford and the Off-Campus Housing Office provides listings of accommodations in the City of Stratford.